pantheon-systems/documentation/source/content/guides/decoupled/overview/07-faq.md

 Pantheon Front-End Sites currently supports:

-* Gatsby v3 and v4
+- Gatsby v4 or higher
-* Next.js v12 and v13
+- Next.js v12 or higher
-* Drupal 9 or higher
+- Drupal 9 or higher
-* WordPress 5.9 and 6
+- WordPress 5.9 or higher

 ### Is Decoupled Site Preview available for all instances on Front-End Sites?